Safety Guide

 How to protect yourself:

-Ozone is not emitted directly from vehicles but forms when hydrocarbons and nitrogen oxides react in sunlight.
-It’s a key component of smog and can have serious effects on lung function.
+Ozone is not emitted directly from vehicles, but it forms when hydrocarbons and nitrogen oxides react in sunlight.
+It is a key component of smog and can significantly affect lung function.

 Symptoms of exposure include: